 The Children’s Liturgy of the Word during mass is marvellous for this, and it is clear that training and support for parishioners to serve as catechists and helpers in the RCIA, WYA and Children’s Liturgy is a great way of outreach in our times….and to extend this to helping families prepare for Baptism also (they will come!).

 Social Life is also a good way for people’s spiritual life to be helped: good company and laughter helps!
-The Sacred Heart Hall is good outreach for the local community as well as parishioners, and a Coffee and Chat afternoon takes place from 2pm on the last Monday of every month (including Bank Holidays).
+The Sacred Heart Hall is good outreach for the local community as well as parishioners, and a Coffee and Chat afternoon takes place from 2pm on the first Monday of every month (including Bank Holidays).

 The Elderly are only some of those who might suffer from loneliness among us…how do we reach out in visiting, becoming a dementia friendly parish?
 Our SVP team hold regular afternoon get-togethers (sometimes with lunch, sometimes with afternoon tea), in St John Stone’s hall.
 These are advertised in our newsletter.